The stories of overnight success often fascinate us. Overnight success as entrepreneurs, authors, actors, and doctors.

 Most other professions have a process-oriented growth curve.
 A millennial fresher joining the corporate bandwagon doesn’t become a Vice-President overnight.
-The person usually enters at a freshman designation and works his way up the ladder.
+The person usually enters a freshman designation and works his way up the ladder.
 Through complicated appraisals, promotions and years of hard work.
-The growth is predictable and ‘wonder’ element is mostly missing.
+The growth is predictable and the ‘wonder’ element is mostly missing.

 Honestly, ‘overnight success’ is a big fat lie.
 Behind every overnight success story is a history of sleepless nights and struggles.
 For obvious reasons, the struggle stories are tweaked, selectively narrated and rarely shared.
 Struggles make us look less magical and more conventional.
 The world has been continually witnessing high degrees of depression, strife, and disorder.
 What it needs is Heroes, with the Midas touch.
 Motivation is a rare element to find.